-The formal or empirical assessment of \emph{safety}, \emph{security}, and \emph{functionality} of multi-AI agent systems is increasingly important as these systems transition to open-ended, high-stakes applications~\cite{dewitt2025openchallengesmultiagentsecurity, llmmultiagentsystemschallenges}.
+Formal or empirical assessment of the \emph{safety}, \emph{security}, and \emph{functionality} of multi-AI agent systems is critical as these systems transition to open-ended, high-stakes applications~\citep{dewitt2025openchallengesmultiagentsecurity, llmmultiagentsystemschallenges}.
 Here, safety involves preventing the agent's actions from causing unintended or harmful physical or real-world consequences, such as an incorrect trade that causes a substantial loss in the financial planner example.
 Functionality ensures that the system accurately and reliably completes the specified task, such as verifying that the financial planner calculates risk correctly and executes the investment as requested.
-Safety and functionality issues might happen naturally, \eg due to design flaws or code errors, but security considers adversarial manipulation and unauthorized access that can violate such safety and functionality requirements.
-For instance, a malicious external agent could use a prompt injection attack~\cite{liu2024formalizing} to force the \emph{transaction agent} into transferring funds to an unauthorized account, a clear violation of both security and safety policies.
+Safety and functionality issues may arise naturally, \eg due to design flaws or code errors, whereas security considers adversarial manipulation and unauthorized access that can violate these requirements.
+For instance, a malicious external agent could use a prompt injection attack~\citep{liu2024formalizing} to force the \emph{transaction agent} into transferring funds to an unauthorized account, a clear violation of both security and safety policies.

-Recent work has directly or indirectly started studying these issues by examining agents in specific settings, such as adversarial agent behavior~\cite{maliciousagents, redteamingllmmas, massecurityTAX} and protocol misuse in task delegation~\cite{motwani2024secret}.
-Other lines of research focus on the compromise or malfunction of a single agent that propagates errors, escalates failures, or exposes vulnerabilities across the entire system~\cite{cascade_llm_compromise, llm_to_llm_PI, physical_safety_MAS_noAI, security_in_mas2015}.
-Further studies also examine the risk of using combinations of safe models for misuse~\cite{combination_misuse_adversaries}, the security challenges inherent in tool usage~\cite{toolsword}, and ensuring secure delegation and preventing protocol misuse in adversarial environments~\cite{buildingsecurea2a, li2025gluecodeprotocolscriticalanalysis}.
+Recent work directly or indirectly studies these issues by examining agents in specific settings, such as adversarial agent behavior~\citep{maliciousagents, redteamingllmmas, massecurityTAX} and protocol misuse in task delegation~\citep{motwani2024secret}.
+Others focus on the compromise or malfunction of a single agent that propagates errors, escalates failures, or exposes vulnerabilities across an entire system~\citep{cascade_llm_compromise, llm_to_llm_PI, physical_safety_MAS_noAI, security_in_mas2015}.
+Further studies examine the risk of using combinations of safe models for misuse~\citep{combination_misuse_adversaries}, the security challenges inherent in tool usage~\citep{toolsword}, and ensuring secure delegation and preventing protocol misuse in adversarial settings~\citep{buildingsecurea2a, li2025gluecodeprotocolscriticalanalysis}.